From Xojo Documentation

 Do Until ReadStream.EOF

-This example displays the Save As dialog box and writes the contents of the TextArea to a text file.
+This code displays the Save As dialog box and writes the contents of the TextArea to a text file.

 Dim stream As BinaryStream